ekilawasim-coder/aienablementPOC/createLLD.md

 Navigate to the HLD link and parse it to get an understanding of the technical design

+### If unable to access HLD or Figma:
+Retry and then stop execution
+**CRITICAL - DO NOT EXECUTE BASED ON ASSUMPTIONS OF HLD OR FIGMA**

 ---

 ## Step 4: Synthesize and Recreate the Ticket Context